-Since I got married 15 years ago, it's been tradition to serve ham with our Christmas dinner.
+Since I got married 19 years ago, it's been tradition to serve ham with our Christmas and Easter dinner.
 However, since everyone's busy hanging out and opening Christmas gifts in the morning/early afternoon before dinner (or at church for Easter), there's not really any time to actually make dinner.

 That's why I love to heat our ham in the slow cooker.
 You can get it started before the festivities begin, and my hams always turn out so moist and delicious (and the house smells so good while it's heating!).

 You'll need to have a fairly large oval slow cooker, and I usually try to choose a ham that's not too tall.
 However, even if your ham is too tall for the lid to close (like mine are usually), I just add aluminum foil over the top to trap the heat into the slow cooker.

 When I do buy a Costco ham, I use their glaze mix and add pineapple juice for flavor, rather than the water that is called for in the directions.
 If you don't have a Kirkland ham, you can use the following Glaze recipe:

 - Slow Cooker